 Phyllis Logan is best known for her roles as Mrs Hughes in Downton Abbey and Lady Jane Felsham in Lovejoy.

-The 61-year-old Scottish actress, who starred earlier this year in ITV drama The Good Karma Hospital, recently revealed in The Guardian newspaper some insights into her life and the experiences that have made her the person she is today.
+The 64-year-old Scottish actress revealed in The Guardian newspaper some insights into her life and the experiences that have made her the person she is today.